diyasen2021/WorkshopVariantAnalysis/Module1_01.md

 - Structural variants

 - Copy number changes

+**How is a reference genome created?**

+- DNA is pooled from multiple individuals
+- WGS sequencing is done
+- Assembly of genome
+- Consensus sequence is built

 📌 Key idea: A variant is always defined relative to a reference genome.